Z-Puyu/hive-mind/README.md

 - Second, dnd-kit allows all draggable components to be wrapped in its context provider.
 This means we can easily build a universal mechanism which is general enough to be extended onto every component we add to our application, thus reducing repetitive work.
 These context providers can then be nested, which means we can achieve different drag-and-drop behaviours for different blocks by simply overriding certain properties or methods without the need to write separate logic.

-To ensure that the editor keeps track of the order of TeXBoxes correctly, we assign each TeXBox with a unique ID, so that the editor identifies each element to be rendered using this ID instead of an array index which changes frequently under the drag-and-drop setting.
+To ensure that the editor keeps track of the order of TeXBoxes correctly, we assign each TeXBox a unique ID, so that the editor identifies each element to be rendered using this ID instead of an array index which changes frequently under the drag-and-drop setting.

-#### [Future Plan]

-On to the next phase, we should continuously incorporate more formatting options into our editor.
-The most important items include (ordered and unordered) lists and proofs.
-Other than those, text colouring and shading might also be useful functionalities to add in.

-We should finish building the indexing mechanics for heading blocks as soon as possible.
-The indexes of headings should be static so as to be compatible with our drag-and-drop feature, meaning that no matter how the user decides to re-order the headings, their indexes should always stay in numerical order (i.e. dragging "Chapter 1" and placing it after "Chapter 3" will only change the texts in the titles and not the numbering).

-The theorems and definitions should be implemented with a similar behaviour and have their indexes automatically generated based on their locations in the document.
-For instance, if the user inserts a definition block under Section 1.2, the definition will have a default title of "Definition 1.2.x" where *x* is the number of definitions in the same section before this new definition plus one, and dragging and dropping theorems and definitions should not disrupt this numbering.
+##### Automatic Numbering of Headings

+An important feature that makes an editor feels "smart" is the ability to automatically index all headings and sub-headings in a properly formatted way.
+In our case, since we expect people who regularly use $\LaTeX$ to use our application, we also wish to implement this in a way which is similar to the original $\LaTeX$ logic.

+Imitating the behaviour of $\LaTeX$, we configured 5 different header levels - namely **Part, Chapter, Section, Sub-section** and **Sub-sub-section**, in the order of descending importance and font sizes.
+Among these, parts are labelled using **Roman** numerals, while the others follow the format of `chapter + "." + section + "." + subsection + "." subsubsection` for indexing (so in the form like Section 1.3 or Sub-sub-section 1.4.3.2).

+We achieve auto-numbering of these headers using the following way: every time the top-level nodes of the document updates, a utility function will fire, which interates all top-level nodes and retrieve all headers from there.
+After that, the function iteratively set the node properties of these header nodes to label them with the correct indexes.
+As such, the auto-indexing will be compatible with drag-and-drop.

+Doing this has its pitfalls: the order of the headings does not necessarily change when the document nodes alter.
+For example, appending a new paragraph to the end of the document does not add new headings nor shift existing ones around.
+However, our utility function will still fire nonetheless to re-calculate the headers' indexes which will essentially be identical.
+Therefore, we have compromised some efficiency due to these redundant calculations.

+On the other hand, we still decided to keep it this way despite this known issue because we realise that a more efficient algorithm may grow in syntax complexity drastically, which makes it more bug-prone and less easy to debug.
+Meanwhile, despite the redundancies, our original algorithm is still bounded by $O(n)$, so the marginal benefit of optimising would be minimal.

+Regarding theorems, definitions, examples and problems, the numbering of these blocks is achieved with a similar algorithm but with a small tweak.
+For each of the theorem blocks retrieved from the document nodes, we will locate the first **section header** before it.
+If this theorem is the $n$-th theorem block in that section, its index is determined by `sectionIndex + n`.
+So for instance, the 2nd theorem under section 1.3 is labelled as Theorem 1.3.2, and the 5th problem under section 2.2 is labelled as Problem 2.2.5.

 #### [Potential Addtions]